梦想家从山上降下来 - dreamers down from the mountains - part one

 And luckily for us, some did in fact survive, however the population bottleneck created by a roughly 50-year winter would’ve been extreme, and certainly deleterious mutations due to incest would’ve been something a geneticist would’ve been worried about in the survivors, as most human populations have adopted the same stigma against step-bros, even on the Asian steppe, though.
 However it’s notable that cousin marriage is a far more flexible concept, especially if a bunch of your cousins are super hot, and genetically-speaking simply a matter of degree.

-So let’s say for argument’s sake that perhaps this seminal Chinese creation myth has some bearing in reality, if its true then there should be evidence somewhere.
-If the Hamrcas who became the East Asian population – today represented in the greatest numbers by the Chinese – then we’d expect to find some kind of ecological niche perhaps just a bit to the east of Tibetan Plateau which might have cradled this refugee population fleeing the Roof of the World, keeping it safe from the black dragon that seemed to be trying to end the world.
+So let’s say for argument’s sake that perhaps this seminal Chinese creation myth has some bearing in reality.
+If its true, then there should be evidence somewhere.
+If the Hamrcas who became the East Asian population – today represented in the greatest numbers by the Chinese – then we’d expect to find some kind of ecological niche perhaps just a bit to the east of Tibetan Plateau which might have cradled this refugee population fleeing the Roof of the World, keeping it safe from the massive blackened serpent that seemed to be trying to consume the entire sky.

 It might be pretty hard to find though, so while you’re off finding a map.
 I’m gonna be right here with Snoop and Martha, taking care a little bidness.

 Humans have a rather unique relationship with our languages, squiggles turn into letters that turn into concepts which turn into meanings which become intent and eventually we have a Constitution.
 Because when it’s all said and done, that is in fact all America is – a collection of words.
 No one takes an oath to preserve and protect any borders, or any one life - we take an oath to preserve and protect a set of ideals.
 After all, as Tyler Durden puts it: